 - For help with video assignments, contact firstname.lastname@example.org to get answers to your questions and support.
 We can give your students a workshop and a tour of the Digital Media Center.

 - Give your students a few weeks to complete this project.
 Each week students should submit a progress report to ensure they are on track.

-- Use the grading rubrics below to communicate how this type of project will be graded.
-Sample Grading Rubrics:
+- Use a grading rubric below to clearly communicate how this type of project will be graded.
+Here are some sample grading rubrics:

-- Create a “Video Planning” document for your students to help them plan and organize their project.
-Feel free to copy and modify these two examples – Spanish Skits (http://goo.gl/hvaq4I) and Chemistry (http://goo.gl/RpsPO2)
+- Create a “Video Planning” document for your students to help them plan and organize their project:

 - Establish teams and assign project roles and responsibilities.

 - Research videos online that match your goals and expectations.